SUSANxBABU/Auto-Create-Oracle-Always-Free-ARM-VM-with-Telegram-Notification/README.md

 ```
 oci --version
 ```
-- You should see something like 3.x.x.
+- You should see something like 3.x.x. <br>

 After the installation finishes:
 ```